Hungary: Communism (1945–1989)

-Kádár era (1956–1988)

 After a second, briefer period of Soviet military occupation, János Kádár, Nagy's former minister of state, was chosen by the Soviet leadership to head the new government and chair the new ruling Socialist Workers' Party.
 Kádár quickly normalised the situation.
-In 1963, the government granted a general amnesty and released the majority of those imprisoned for their active participation in the uprising.
+In 1963, the government granted a general amnesty.
 Kádár proclaimed a new policy line, according to which the people were no longer compelled to profess loyalty to the party if they tacitly accepted the socialist regime as a fact of life.
-In many speeches, he described this as, "Those who are not against us are with us."
 Kádár introduced new planning priorities in the economy, such as allowing farmers significant plots of private land within the collective farm system (háztáji gazdálkodás).
-The living standard rose as consumer goods and food production took precedence over military production, which was reduced to one-tenth of pre-revolutionary levels.
+The living standard rose as consumer goods and food production took precedence over military production, which was reduced to one-tenth of prerevolutionary levels.

 In 1968, the New Economic Mechanism introduced free-market elements into the socialist command economy.
 From the 1960s through the late 1980s, Hungary was often referred to as "the happiest barrack" within the Eastern bloc.
 During the latter part of the Cold War Hungary's GDP per capita was fourth only to East Germany, Czechoslovakia, and the Soviet Union.
 As a result of this relatively high standard of living, a more liberalised economy, a less censored press, and less restricted travel rights, Hungary was generally considered one of the more liberal countries in which to live in Central Europe during communism.
 In 1980, Hungary sent a Cosmonaut into space as part of the Interkosmos.
 The first Hungarian astronaut was Bertalan Farkas.
 Hungary became the seventh nation to be represented in space by him.
 In the 1980s, however, living standards steeply declined again because of a worldwide recession to which communism was unable to respond.
 By the time Kádár died in 1989, the Soviet Union was in steep decline and a younger generation of reformists saw liberalisation as the solution to economic and social issues.